 Associated impacts: those associated with shipping and coastal infrastructure (see above), animal disturbance, physical disturbance of the habitats, and pollution, including noise and light, waste, and biological pollution (alien species, pathogens, and diseases).

-Examples: polar bear watching tourism in the Churchill area, the Canadian Arctic, and the cruise industry in waters of Alaska or Norway.
+Examples: polar bear watching tourism in the Churchill area, Canadian Arctic, and the cruise industry in waters of Alaska or Norway.

 Assessment findings:

 Marine mammals: Almost all marine mammal habitats considered for the assessment are seasonal.
 Therefore, the level of concern may vary by season except for avoiding the construction of permanent infrastructure in key mammal habitats.
-Mass tourism causes significant concern in small, locally restricted, stable, and very well-defined habitats especially during the seasons when animals are present.
-Notable concern for other seasons: mass tourism should leave no trace.
+Mass tourism causes significant concern in small, locally restricted, stable, and very well-defined habitats especially during the seasons when animals are present and notable concern for other seasons.
+Under any circumstance, mass tourism should leave no trace.

-Other restrictions for when animals are present can include: a HFO ban, speed limits, marine mammal observers on board, shipping routes planning, zoning, etc.
+Other restrictions for when animals are present can include: a heavy fuel oil (HFO) ban, speed limits, marine mammal observers on board, shipping routes planning, zoning, etc.

 Seabirds: Seabird CFs in ArcNet can be divided into three types: bird colonies and the buffer zones around them (feeding areas), breeding grounds, and non-breeding bird habitats with aggregations during moulting, migrating, and wintering aggregations.
 All these habitats are used seasonally, with birds present only for certain months of their annual cycle.
 Therefore, the concern level may vary by season with the exception of avoiding the construction of permanent infrastructure in key bird habitats.
 Restrictions may include the introduction of site-specific guidelines and blackouts for cruise ships in migrating bird concentration areas at night to prevent bird strikes, etc.

 Note that the assessment of concern level was undertaken at a coarse global scale and, in some cases, it will be appropriate to reconsider once finer scale data is available.
-For example, the current assessment for the CF yellow-billed loon Atlantic wintering grounds raises a notable concern: “Regular bird concentration areas must be identified and avoided”, meaning that at the finer scale the assessment outputs will be “Significant concern” for the regular/known bird concentration areas and “Notable concern” or “Minor concern” for the areas in a distance from concentration areas.
-This applies to many seabird conservation features and is highlighted in the comments section.
+For example, mass tourism is a source of notable concern for the CF yellow-billed loon Atlantic wintering grounds but where regular bird concentration areas must be identified and avoided.
+This means that upon finer scale assessment, significant concern will apply for these regular/known bird concentration areas while notable or minor concern will apply for areas at a distance from concentration areas.
+This applies to many seabird conservation features, which is highlighted in the comments section.

 Fish: CFs representing diversity of fishes are presented at a coarse scale, and there are no specific fish-related regulations and restrictions for tourism other than existing environmental standards and best practices, such as measures to prevent oil spills, introduction of invasive species, minimising waste pollution, etc.